PranshuSachan003/Calculator/division.md

 And I type in "number"
 And I press "equals")

-  Then (I see the "by reversing these two number divided number is not same" as the result)
+  Then (I see the "symmetric property does not hold" as the result)

 Scenario: (Division when both operands are 0)